dzzh/RIBs-wiki/Android-Tutorial-2.md

 ./gradlew :tutorials:tutorial2:installDebug
 ```

-You should now be able to login, see the OffGame RIB to start a game and fully play a full game of Tic Tac Toe.
+You should now be able to login, see the OffGame RIB to start a game and play a game of Tic Tac Toe.

 ## Tutorial completed
 You completed the second tutorial Now onwards to [tutorial 3](Android-Tutorial-3).